jim-easterbrook/Photini/src/doc/manual/technical_metadata.rst

 ..
 This is part of the Photini documentation.
    Copyright (C)  2012-15  Jim Easterbrook.
-   See the file ../DOC_LICENSE.txt for copying condidions.
+   See the file ../DOC_LICENSE.txt for copying conditions.

 Technical metadata
 ==================